 The Norwegian language comes from Old Norse, which was a language used in Scandinavia during the Viking Era.
 However, with time Germanic influences spread to Northern Europe, thus taking the language with them.
 Later on, Norway entered a union with Denmark.
 Danish started to prevail in Norwegian society, being a language of the elite, the law, and the church.
 When in 1814 the union with Denmark ended, there was a rise of patriotic movements, and the search for “own” Norwegian language form started.

 We have come closer to the origins of Bokmål and Nynorsk.
 It was a man called Ivar Aasen who traveled around Norway in the 1800s and compared different dialects around the country.
 He created a form of Norwegian later called Landsmål, based on the dialects.
 This is the form that became Nynorsk.

 Some were opposed to his work and claimed that Denmark and Norway had shared the language for a long time and this should be accepted.
-A linguist Knud Knudsen started Norwegianization of the Danish written form.
-Later, a Norwegian writer called Bjørnstjerne Bjørnson suggested to call this language “Riksmål”, meaning “national language”.
+A linguist Knud Knudsen started the Norwegianization of the Danish written form.
+Later, a Norwegian writer called Bjørnstjerne Bjørnson suggested calling this language “Riksmål”, meaning “national language”.
 In 1929 Riksmål was officially named Bokmål (“book language”) and Landsmål changed to Nynorsk (“new Norwegian”).

 Myth 2: people speak Bokmål and Nynorsk.

 The answer to this is that people speak dialects but they write Bokmål or Nynorsk.
-When students refer to “speaking Bokmål” they most likely mean the dialect around Oslo area or Østlandet.
+When students refer to “speaking Bokmål” they most likely mean the dialect around the Oslo area or Østlandet.
 Some people may also write in their own dialect and ignore the rules of Bokmål or Nynorsk.
 But it is these two forms that are taught in schools, used in the official documents and media.